Erwin-Iosef/papirus-icon-theme-plasma-fork/README.md

 Differences in this fork:
--Papirus icons can use their colour category icons again with the other "action" non-recolourable icons derived from `Breeze/hicolour` so to fit the colourscheme more properly without much noticeable practical differences.
--ePaprius(and its dark counterpart) still uses the symbolic icons.
+-Papirus icons can use their colour category icons again with the other "action" non-recolourable icons derived from `Breeze/hicolour` so to fit the colourscheme more properly without much noticeable practical differences. ePaprius(and its dark counterpart) still uses the symbolic icons.

 To use these icons fresh from the upstream git, copy the icon folder of the proper scheme you want(like `Papirus/ePapirus`), to ~/local/share/icons and select them in `systemsettings`.